South Asia: Systems of government

 India is a secular federative parliamentary republic with the prime minister as head of government.
-With most populous functional democracy in world and world's longest written constitution, India has been stably sustaining the political system it adopted in 1950 with no regime change except that by a democratic election.
+With the most populous functional democracy in world and the world's longest written constitution, India has been stably sustaining the political system it adopted in 1950 with no regime change except that by a democratic election.
 India's sustained democratic freedoms are unique among the world's newer establishments.
 Since the formation of its republic abolishing British law, it has remained a democracy with civil liberties, an active Supreme Court, and a largely independent press.
 India leads region in Democracy Index.
 It has a multi-party system in its internal regional politics whereas alternative transfer of powers to alliances of Indian left-wing and right-wing political parties in national government provide it with characteristics of a two-party state.
 India has been facing notable internal religious conflicts and separatism however consistently becoming more and more stable with time.

-Foundation of Pakistan lies in Pakistan movement started in colonial India based on Islamic nationalism.
+The foundation of Pakistan lies in the Pakistan movement which began in colonial India based on Islamic nationalism.
 Pakistan is a federal parliamentary Islamic republic and was the world's first country to adopt Islamic republic system to modify its republican status under its otherwise secular constitution in 1956.
 Pakistan's governance is one of the most conflicted in the world.
-The military rule and the unstable government in Pakistan has become a concern for the South Asian region.
-Out of 22 appointed Pakistani Prime ministers, none has been able to complete a full term in office.
-The nature of Pakistani politics can be characterized as a multi-party system.
-Pakistan's governance is one of the most conflicted in the region.
-The military rule and the unstable government in Pakistan have become a concern for the South Asian region.
+The military rule and the unstable governments in Pakistan have become a concern for the South Asian region.
+Out of 22 appointed Pakistani Prime ministers, none of them have ever been able to complete a full term in office.
+The nature of Pakistani politics can be characterised as a multi-party system.

-The unitary semi-presidential constitutional republic of Sri Lanka is oldest sustained democracy in Asia.
-Tensions between Sinhalese and Tamils led to Sri Lankan civil war that undermined the country's stability for more than two and a half decades.
-Sri Lanka however, has been leading region in HDI with per capita GDP well ahead of India, Pakistan and Bangladesh.
-The political situation in Sri Lanka has been dominated by an increasingly assertive Sinhalese nationalism, and the emergence of a Tamil separatist movement under LTTE, which was suppressed in May 2009.
+The unitary semi-presidential constitutional republic of Sri Lanka is the oldest sustained democracy in Asia.
+Tensions between the Sinhalese and the Tamils led to the emergence of the Liberation Tigers of Tamil Eelam, a separatist Sri Lankan Tamil militant group and the outbreak of the Sri Lankan Civil War.
+The war, which ended in 2009, would undermine the country's stability for more than two and a half decades.
+Sri Lanka, however, has been leading the region in HDI with per capita GDP well ahead of India, Pakistan, and Bangladesh.
+Sri Lanka has a multi-party system, and the political situation in Sri Lanka has been dominated by an increasingly assertive ideology of Sinhalese nationalism.